 The idea for this strategy is to retarget those people who engaged with your Facebook posts but never visited your website.
-If you are running Facebook ads, these are the perfect audience to retarget.
+If you are running Facebook retargeting ads, these are the perfect audience to retarget.
 As these people are already engaging with your content, is it easier to encourage them to take the leap of faith.

 This strategy includes three steps.
 First, you need to create a set of people who have engaged with your content on Facebook.
 In the menu under “Engagement”, there is a list of various options of how users can interact with your brand on Facebook.
 Click “Facebook Page,” select “People who engaged with any post or ad,” and include a timeframe.
 Remember to exclude the people who have already clicked on your ads.